 The performance-based remuneration components are variable remuneration as a short-term incentive (STI) for the respective financial year and variable remuneration as a long-term incentive (LTI) over several financial years.
 The components have different bases of assessment and success parameters according to the respective performance periods.
-In accordance with the 2020 remuneration system, the granting of the STI and the LTI, and the corresponding incentive effects of these variable performance-based remuneration components, is dependent on financial and, for the LTI, also non-financial performance criteria.
+The granting of the STI and the LTI, and the corresponding incentive effects of these variable performance-based remuneration components, is dependent on financial and non-financial performance criteria.